European cuisine: Medieval

 In medieval times, a person's diet varied depending on their social class.
-However, cereal grains made up a lot of a medieval person's diet, regardless of social class.
-Bread was common to both classes; it was taken as a lunch for the working man, and thick slices of it were used as plates called trenchers.
+However, cereal grains made up a significant part of a medieval person's diet, regardless of social class.
+Bread was common to both classes; it was eaten for lunch by working men, and thick slices of it were used as plates called trenchers.
 People of the noble class had access to finely ground flours for their breads and other baked goods.
 Noblemen were allowed to hunt for deer, boar, rabbits, birds, and other animals, giving them access to fresh meat and fish for their meals.
 Dishes for people of these classes were often heavily spiced.
 Spices at that time were very expensive, and the more spices used in dishes, the more wealth the person needed to purchase such ingredients.
 Common spices used were cinnamon, ginger, nutmeg, pepper, cumin, cloves, turmeric, anise, and saffron.
 Other ingredients used in dishes for the nobility and clergy included sugar, almonds and dried fruits like raisins.
 These imported ingredients would have been very expensive and nearly impossible for commoners to obtain.
-When banquets were held, the dishes served would be very spectacular: another way for the noblemen to show how rich they were.
+When banquets were held, the dishes served would be spectacular, another way for the noblemen to show how rich they were.
 Sugar sculptures would be placed on the tables as decoration and to eat, and foods would be dyed vibrant colors with imported spices.

-Milan in Italy is home to the oldest restaurant in Italy and the second in Europe, the Antica trattoria Bagutto, which has existed since at least 1284.
+Milan is home to the oldest restaurant in Italy and the second oldest in Europe, the Antica trattoria Bagutto, which has existed since at least 1284.
 The diet of a commoner would have been much simpler.
 Strict poaching laws prevented them from hunting, and if they did hunt and were caught, they could have parts of their limbs cut off or they could be killed.
-Much of the commoners' food would have been preserved in some way, such as through pickling or by being salted.
+Much of the commoners' food would have been preserved in some way, such as through pickling or salting.
 Breads would have been made using rye or barley, and any vegetables would likely have been grown by the commoners themselves.
 Peasants would have likely been able to keep cows, and so would have access to milk, which then allowed them to make butter or cheese.
 When meat was eaten, it would have been beef, pork, or lamb.
-Commoners also ate a dish called pottage, a thick stew of vegetables, grains, and meat.
+Commoners also ate pottage, a thick stew of vegetables, grains, and meat.